Skip to main content

 🛒Sourced: $29.99 Costco - Atlanta, GA 750ml - Other retailers had it as $32.99 but have since reduced the price to the same sub-thirty as bourbon supply catches up to demand.
 Old Grand Dad was considered a premium offering in the 1980s but then it's major competition was Jack Daniel's.
 Now it is comfortably within most pocketbooks.
 2025 update - seeing it pretty much everywhere at $29.99, perhaps reflecting softening demand.
 We may see it go lower!

 🎨Color: R4- a charming rustic orange just a smidge lighter than the packaging.
 Somewhat leggy, though maybe not as much as I would have expected for the proof.
 The bottle is short and squat with an oversized fatty cork up top nd a plastic 114 proof badge at the base of the neck.
 This bottle feels solid.
-Each bottle also features a lot number on the back... this one is from 2024 Lot 1 (it's a joke...
-They're all Lot 1).
+Each bottle also features a lot number on the back... this one is from 2024 Lot 1 (paying homage to the original lot batched releases which had some variation...
+They're all Lot 1 now).

 james bond with an old fashioned - imagine